-The attendance rates above reflect quite closely rates of previous years, however, a noticeable improvement can be see in the Year 6 cohort (5%) compared to the attendance rate of Year 6 in 2013.
+The attendance rates above reflect quite closely rates of previous years, however, a noticeable improvement can be see in the Year 2 and Year 12 cohorts (almost 3%) compared to the previous year.

 Daily attendance, along with lateness and other partial absences, is monitored carefully by the Heads of School, as poor attendance and lateness have the potential to impact negatively on academic progress.
 Students are also encouraged to be punctual as it reflects a positive attitude to learning.
 Where a student does not provide explanation from a parent or guardian explaining their absence following their return to school, a reminder to parents to provide an explanation is first sent via students in House groups.
 If an explanation is still not forthcoming within seven days a formal request by way of a letter home is posted.